Last updated:

 FreshBooks

 FreshBooks is frequently recommended for invoicing because of its ease of use, time tracking, and client-friendly billing experience.
+It's not an accounting-first platform.

 • Handles time-based and project billing workflows